DMS-medical-informatics/mindlogger-app-admin-panel/README.md

 # Auth with React Router V4 and Firebase V3
-This is an example repo for authenticating with Firebase and React Router.
+Authenticate with Firebase and React Router.

 #### Features: